adminspotter/cuddly-gl/doc/ui::active.md

 ## TIMEOUTS ##

-A *timeout* is an event that will occur at some point in the future.
+A *timeout* is an event that will occur after some interval.
 When setting a timeout, the `ui::active` takes the function to be executed, an argument to pass to the function, and the time delay until the function is executed.
-Timeouts are **not** a hard realtime mechanism; any true realtime needs should be handled outside of the CuddlyGL toolkit.
+Timeouts are **not** a hard realtime mechanism;
+any true realtime needs should be handled outside of the CuddlyGL toolkit.
+Timeouts are also **not** alarms.
+They cause widgets to perform some action after an interval.
+Alarms which go off at some arbitrary local time should also be handled outside the toolkit.

 Timeouts are handled internally to each widget, so each `ui::active` widget or subclass may have its own active timeout running